 - They do not offer a 30-year policy

-Haven Life claims to make covering your family’s need through life insurance easy.
+Haven Life claims to make covering your family’s needs through life insurance easy.
 Of course, being able to select up to $3 million in coverage is a pretty big deal too.
 If you need big coverage, then Haven Life will have your back.

 - They have competitive rates, meaning more people can afford life insurance